shdlabs/SSTorytime/docs/KnowledgeAndLearning.md

 # Knowledge and learning

 You might think you know how to acquire knowledge.
 You learn stuff---how hard could it be?
 You take a course, or read a book.
-There is much more to it than that.
+But, of course, there is much more to it than that.

-If you don't do the exercises, or apply the knowledge hands-on, you quickly find that very little of what you heard or read sticks.
+Knowing isn't just remembering.
+You might remember where the fire extinguisher is, but when there's a fire, do you know what to do?
+You might have seen people knit a sweater, but could you do it?
+We need to use knowledge to actually `know' it.
+It's like food.
+You can collect it, but you don't know what it is until you actually taste it.

+## Wikis and why documentation is so bad

 There's an old joke: that Wikis are places where knowledge goes to die.
 Well meaning individuals may invest hours of work to write something down for others.
 But no one forms an intimate relationship to what has been written, it is not knowledge.
 It's just a graveyard of bits and bytes that means nothing to anyone except the person who wrote it.
+The same is true of any book, even those written by a well meaning author.
+Some books might be vanity projects, not meant to be embraced, but teaching books always try to reach an audience in some way.
+Success or failure depends on building a rapport with a certain reader.
+You can't reach everyone, so you aim for a few.

+## What is knowing, actually?

-Knowledge is more than learning.
-You can learn a page of text by heart and still have no idea how to use it.
+Knowledge is more than memory.
+You can `learn' a page of text by heart and still have no idea how to use it.
 As long as it remains a lump of data, in your head or simply on paper, in a computer, or and the back of your hand, it's of little use to you.
 Knowledge comes from knowing things deeply---by